A picture of Jacob

 2023-08-10

-I implemented state-of-the-art techniques for deployable Internet routing security mechanisms at Los Alamos National Labs (LANL) and presented my work there.
+I implemented state-of-the-art techniques for deployable Internet routing authentication mechanisms at Los Alamos National Labs (LANL) and presented my work there.
 See slides for more details (approved for unlimited release under LA-UR-23-29806).
 Thanks to Michael Dixon for being an amazing mentor!

 2023-04-26